The Ultimate Guide to Tennis Bracelets in 2023

-In reviewing the diamonds yourself, make sure they offer brilliance—meaning light reflects back to the eye, creating sparkle.
-You’ll also want to ensure the diamonds look eye clean (meaning they don’t have any noticeable blemishes) and that the stones look white in relation to the setting.
+In reviewing the diamonds yourself, make sure they offer brilliance (this means that light reflects back to the eye, creating sparkle).
+You should also check that the diamonds used in the bracelet look eye clean (this means that they don’t have any noticeable blemishes) and that the stones look white in relation to the setting.

 Tennis bracelets make for beautiful and meaningful gifts throughout the year.
 Because of their classic design and popular appeal, tennis bracelets are often passed down for generations as family heirlooms and keepsakes.